 The Braves couldn't sustain their success, and, needing to save money, they traded Dark and their starting 2nd baseman, former Brooklyn Dodger star Eddie Stanky, to, of all teams, the Dodgers' arch-rivals, the New York Giants, where Stanky's former manager Leo Durocher was running things.
 In return, the Braves got Sid Gordon, who'd finished 4th behind Dark in the '48 MVP race, and 3 guys you don't need to know about.

-Dark led the NL in at-bats in 1953 and 1954, and in the latter year, the Giants won the Pennant again.
-This time, Dark was in the field in Game 1 of the World Series against the Indians, when Willie Mays made the most famous catch in baseball history; and in the dugout when Dusty Rhodes hit the pinch-hit home run that won the game in the 10th inning.
+As the Durochermen's leadoff hitter, Dark led the NL in at-bats in 1953 and 1954, and in the latter year, the Jints won the Pennant again.
+This time, Dark was on the field in Game 1 of the World Series against the Indians, when Willie Mays made the most famous catch in baseball history; and in the dugout when Dusty Rhodes hit the pinch-hit home run that won the game in the 10th inning.
 The Giants swept the Indians, and Dark had his World Series ring on his 3rd try.

-Jim saw Dark, and said, "Hey, Al, my name's Jim, I'm not a Cub fan, I'm a Giant fan, I'm from New Jersey, can you sign my program, please?"
+The dangling Jim saw Dark, and said, "Hey, Al, my name's Jim, I'm not a Cub fan, I'm a Giant fan, I'm from New Jersey, can you sign my program, please?"
 After a minute, Pete pulled Jim back up, saw that he didn't get an autograph, and asked him what happened.
-Jim said Dark said, "Take a hike, son."
+Jim said Dark told him, "Take a hike, son."

 Pete wasn't furious that a player had so coldly dismissed his brother.
 He was thrilled that a real live major league ballplayer had spoken to his brother: "No kidding?
 Alvin Dark told you to take a hike?"
 When they got home, their mother asked them what happened.
 Rather than tell her who won, or about anything that happened in the actual game, Pete said, "Alvin Dark told Jim to take a hike!"
 After that, whenever someone in the Bouton family wanted to get rid of somebody, even if it was one of the parents, it would be, "Take a hike, Jim," "Take a hike, Mom," or, "Take a hike, Dad."

-Asked about the incident years later, Dark denied it: "That's not true.
+Asked about the incident years later, Dark denied it, saying, "That's not true.
 I didn't even know Bouton when he was a kid."

 Think of it this way: How many of those 1950s Giants are remembered today?
 Willie Mays is, and so is Bobby Thomson, and so is Dusty Rhodes.
 Monte Irvin, maybe Sal Maglie.
 That's about it.
 But Dark is remembered, because Jim Bouton told the story in Ball Four.
 People generally don't know what kind of player Dark was, but they remember that he played for the Giants in New York, and that he told Jim Bouton as a boy, "Take a hike, son."